rshk/python-pcapng/README.md

 But I need to get things done, and CPU time is not that expensive :)

-(Maybe I'll give a try porting the thing to Cython to speed it up, but anyways, pure-Python libraries are always useful, eg. for PyPxy).
+(Maybe I'll give a try porting the thing to Cython to speed it up, but anyways, pure-Python libraries are always useful, eg. for PyPy).

 ## How do I use it?